huuff/exobrain/computer-technology/databases/redis/bitmap-operations.md

 The benefit of bitmaps is that they are very space-efficient to represent binary options.
 Where other data structures require us to store some larger objects, a bitmap only needs a bit for every single instance to decide whether the event we observe happened or not.

+Bitmap operations are equivalent to [[bitfield-operations]] using a size of 1.

 ### Example
 The canonical example is storing unique visits: if we want to store whether each user visited our site on a specific day `visited:«date»` we have two choices: